Possible Ways Forward: Pregnant During Apprenticeship

 1. Graduation Before the Due Date

 Would it be possible to complete your course requirements and graduate before your due date?
-Talk to your supervisor or guidance counselor to determine whether you have the option of graduating early or delaying your final exams according to your needs.
+Talk to your supervisor or guidance counselor to determine whether you can graduate early or delay your final exams according to your needs.

 2. Delayed Graduation

-Because of the likelihood of more prolonged absences due to pregnancy, maternity leave, and parental leave, discuss the option of delayed graduation with your supervisor.
+Discuss the option of delayed graduation with your supervisor because of the likelihood of more prolonged absences due to pregnancy, maternity leave, and parental leave.

 3. Switching to Part-Time

-You may want to reduce your hours and switch to part-time training to have more time for your child.
+Consider reducing your hours and switching to part-time training to have more time for your child.

 Perhaps you are wondering how to make it financially.